windmaomao/windmaomao.github.io/blog/angular-react-vue.md

 For example, it allows you to adds some attribute to the tag `h1` so that the behavior of the tag can be changed on the fly.
 The source code is written in another file.
 That makes the coding neat and the process intact as much as possible.

-This idea isn't new, and `Angular` takes this approach to a whole new level that every piece of `HTML` **should be** written and organized via those attributes if new behaviors need to be introduced.
+This idea isn't new, and `Angular` takes this approach to a whole new level that every piece of `HTML` **should be** written and organized via those attributes for new behaviors to be introduced.

-The job of `Google` engineers can be then more productive in providing web content.
+The job of `Google` engineers can then be more productive in providing web content.

 ## React

-In back days if you want to add couple of new lines of `HTML` to the page after the page load, you can rely on `Javascript` or `jQuery` library, which allow you to operate on the `DOM`  node directly.
-It's not difficult but this brutal force only carries you some far.
+Once again, in back days if you want to add couple of new lines of `HTML` to the page after the page load, you rely on `Javascript` or `jQuery` library, which allows you to operate on the new `DOM`  node directly.
+It's a bit difficult since you don't see the `HTML` that you are adding.

-`React` takes this approach and solves the problem of generating `HTML` (or element) without the need to have a `HTML` file as the base.
-For instance, the `HTML` can be written inside the function and rendered as part of your code,
+`React` trys to improve this process in solves the problem of generating `HTML` (or element) without the need to have a `HTML` file as the base.
+For instance, the `HTML` can be written inside the function and rendered as part of your code simply as,

 ```jsx
     render() {